 Cheesecake remains a favourite dessert of mine so I’m always on the lookout for a new recipe to try.
 I adapted a WW recipe (Raspberry and Ginger Cheesecake) to make these mini cheesecakes which are 1 point each on No Count.
 They make a delicious dessert but do take quite a while to make as, with No Count, you have to bake the NC biscuits before you can then use them in a cheesecake.

-If following WW Flex, they are 4 points each.
+If following WW Freestyle, they are 4 points each.
 You could use a different base to reduce the points – the topping is just 1sp per portion.

 Ingredients (makes 6 - 8):

 - 85g Mornflake oatmeal

 - 80g blitzed oats